COOKING TIPS – QUALITY MEATS

 Stuffed Chicken Breast: place stuffed chicken breast in baking pan and cover with aluminum foil.
 Place pan in a pre-heated 350 degrees oven for 20 minutes.
 Uncover, and cook for another 10 minutes.

 Pepper Steak: sauté beef and garlic for 8 minutes.
 Add sliced peppers and onions, and continue to sauté for an additional 3-5 minutes.
 Add tomato sauce and a dash of wine (if desired).
-Simmer for 15-20 minutes and serve over rice.
+Simmer these quality meats for 15-20 minutes and serve over rice.

 Veal Cutlets: heat olive oil and butter in a pan.
 Dip both sides of veal in seasoned flour.
 Sauté until lightly brown on both sides.
 Drizzle with lemon juice.
 Or dip each cutlet on both sides in egg, then in seasoned breadcrumbs.
 Heat olive oil and butter over medium heat cook veal until brown and crisp on both sides.